yaldabaoth444/Asphalt9/README.md

 - Special Events (SE)
 - Cars filtering
 - Preventing the selection of some cars (by hash)
-- Restart app when stuck
+- Restarting the application when it gets stuck or after sleeps
 - Ads watching
 - Navigation (2 ways)